turingschool/mod-0-project-fe/section1/reflection.md

 8. Think of a site or app you use frequently.
 Where do you think the developers used concatenation?
 I think when any website greets you by name after you log in (e.g. Hi Whitney, welcome back to instagram, we are happy to see you), that is a concatenation.
 Or anytime you unsubscribe it is the same idea of combining a set message with your information.

 9. What questions do you still have about the work we've done so far? (not having a question is not an option) I still have questions about the order of things, and pulling and pushing from GitHub.
 The command git push origin main still confuses me.
-I feel like it needs more direction than that, like the name of a file or something. q
+I feel like it needs more direction than that, like the name of a file or something.